usanCode/pythonWeek8Project/README.md

 I have created a new jupyter notebook in which , I will read the csv file, import the needed modules for reading the file, be able to made my analysis and find correlations, and visualitions also.

 **Modules used**

 I have imported:

-- Pandas
+- **Pandas** : which is a Python package used for data manipulation, reading and analysis.

-* Seaborn
+* **Seaborn** Helps for data visualization.
+It works with matplotlib.

-+ Numpy
++ **Numpy** this modules helps to perform many operations mainly mathematical operations.

-- matplotlib.pyplot
+- **matplotlib.pyplot** needed for data visualization.